ScienceBasedTargets/SBTi-finance-tool/docs/getting_started.rst

 The easiest option is to run our getting started notebook on `Google Colab <https://colab.research.google.com/>`__.
 Alternatively, you can also run the `notebooks <https://github.com/ScienceBasedTargets/SBTi-finance-tool/tree/master/examples>`__ locally or start from scratch using the API reference.

 .. note:: This page focuses on the Python module.
-The getting started documentation for the REST API can be found on its `dedicated page <https://ofbdabv.github.io/SBTi/rest_api.html>`__.
-For a distinction between the different parts of the project, have a look at `the homepage <https://ofbdabv.github.io/SBTi/index.html>`__.
+The getting started documentation for the REST API can be found on its `dedicated page <rest_api.html>`__.

 Google Colab
 -------------